ksimms2/FindFido/docs/UserStory1.md

 ## User Story 1

 * Who: Marie
-* What: FindFido
+* What: Green Print
-* Where: Marie used this app in her neighborhood
+* Where: Albuquerque, NM
-* Why: When returning from work, she realized that the gate was left open and her dog Storm was missing!
+* Why: Marie understands the importance to decrease her carbon footprint
-* How:She was able to send out a notification to her area and was informed that Storm was found a couple blocks away sniffing around someones chicken coop.
+* How: By using Green Print, Marie was able to see her carbon footprint and she received tips on how to improve.
+She was then able to submit daily tasks like recycling to the app to decrease her score.